 Welcome to Tech Powered Math.
-My goal is to help students, parents, and teachers make informed decisions about math technologies, and hopefully you’ll learn something interesting along the way.
+Since 2010, I’ve written about my passions of mathematics, education, and technology.
 I started this site because I realized a lot of my students and their parents felt hopelessly lost when trying to make buying decisions about graphing calculators, online resources, and other educational technologies.

 My “Distant” Past

 I’m a guy who started off in engineering at the University of Illinois as a freshman in the fall of 1995.
 Even though I really enjoyed my engineering classes, calculus in particular, I wanted to do something that connected with young people.
-After a lot of soul-searching and prayer, I ended up switching my major to mathematics, and eventually earning a masters degree in education.
+After a lot of soul-searching and prayer, I ended up switching my major to mathematics, and eventually earned a master’s degree in education.

 My “Recent” Past

-In 2004, I moved on to Morton High School, where I have been ever since.
+In 2004, I moved to Morton High School, where I have been ever since.
 In early 2007, I attended a Texas Instruments “T3″ conference, which moved my proficiency with the TI-84 plus and TI-Voyage to a whole new level.
-This was also the conference where TI finally unveiled the TI-Nspire, which was quite amazing to all of the conference attendees.
+This was also a conference where TI showcased the TI-Nspire, which was quite amazing to all of the conference attendees.

 As one cog in an amazing math department at Morton, I have become the “calculator guy,” a somewhat dorky yet endearing title.
 We’ve made sure our students know all the ins and outs of their calculators prior to taking the ACT (the Midwest version of the SAT), and it’s paid off.
 Morton students have among the highest math scores in the state of Illinois.